DivanteLtd/pwa-book/docs/chapter1.md

 Jump to the chapter 4 to learn more about [the benefits of PWAs for users, businesses and developers](https://docs.google.com/document/d/11olf2KP7ycavrgXC1PRLdCM1sui-HDs9TRkVwlvUmOQ/edit#heading=h.77zgluaj6tla).

-## Methods of incorporating a PWA solution?
+## Methods of incorporating a PWA solution"?"

 A PWA, as a "progressive" standard, doesn't require the implementation of every single feature from the checklist (as mentioned, 75% is enough).
 The aim is to push developers to make better apps for their users, and so there is no one, universal way to turn a site into a PWA. **Therefore, Progressive Web Apps can be developed independently, from scratch or by using ready-to-use solutions.** Frameworks like [Vue Storefront](http://vuestorefront.io), PWA Studio, or others can significantly reduce the time and costs of PWA implementation.